Mike Klassen

-Mike Klassen is a Canadian politician and communications strategist who was elected to Vancouver City Council in the 2022 municipal election.
+Mike Klassen is a Canadian politician and communications strategist who has served on the Vancouver City Council since 2022.
 He is a member of ABC Vancouver.

 Early life and career

 Klassen attended Killarney Secondary School in Vancouver and earned a Bachelor of Arts in political science from the University of British Columbia.
 He worked as a production assistant in Vancouver's film industry and as a digital producer at Electronic Arts.

 Prior to his election, Klassen served as British Columbia provincial director for the Canadian Federation of Independent Business (CFIB) and vice president of public affairs at the BC Care Providers Association.
 As provincial director, Klassen led CFIB's response to several issues.
 Klassen criticized the provincial government for shifting the fee burden of recycling to businesses, critiqued municipalities' spending on wages and benefits for public sector employees, praised the City of Langford for eliminating annual business license fees, and highlighted the need for a comprehensive plan for the province's reversion from the Harmonized Sales Tax.